 These paintings are a living language.
 It has its own unique grammar, rules, meaningful icons, motifs and images.
 They are like a mirror, which reflects the values and morals of the society.
 It has a vernacular flavor and if observed carefully, one will always find the psychology and belief prevailing in the society.
 This painting deals with significant and expressive images in its own ways.

 Over time, aside from the growing diversity of painting, the subject matter of the paintings has expanded to include ancient epics, domestic, rural, and community life ritual, local legends and tales, local, national, and international politics, as well as the painters' own life histories.
 Artists of different castes and genders are now borrowing themes and styles from one another.
 Mithila painting has established extraordinary vitality and become an effervescent and aesthetically powerful tradition.

-These styles of painting have been traditionally done by the women of the village around both the villages of Mithila and Madhubani.
-In primeval times these art work was done only on freshly plastered mud houses but these days it has acquired it position almost on anything starting from glass to cloth, and canvas to paper etc.
+The styles of Mithila painting have been traditionally done by the women of the village around both the villages of Mithila and Madhubani.
+In primeval times these art work was done only on freshly plastered mud houses but these days it has acquired its position almost on anything starting from glass to cloth, and canvas to paper etc.

-Although this art did not find wings to travel the world and remained compacted in few specific places, but over the years the tradition has been inherited maintaining the same style and form.
-This style of painting could even be used to find 3-D imageries!
+Over the years the tradition has been inherited maintaining the same style and form.
+This style of painting could even be used to find 3-D imageries.
 Clearly visible and still alive, these paintings are a breathing expressive mode of communication.